alexanderwallerus/putBrainBackTogether/README.md

 By default the slices' z resolution defines all 3 voxel dimensions (i.e. 70x70x70um voxels), however by increasing the subDiv parameter you can subdivide each voxel in x and y for achieving a higher x y resolution (i.e. 35x35x70um or an even higher resolution)

+Voxels are by default replaced with a more memory efficient point cloud to allow for higher detail visualization.
+Alternatively voxels can still be used by setting pointCloud = false;

-Please be aware that this program can become very memory expensive with large data.
+Please be aware that this program can become very memory expensive with a high subdivision modifiers on large data.

 ## Future plans/TODO:
-* add a transformation parameter for the number of slices skipped from the last slice and thus allow a model which had i.e. only every 4th slice imaged.

 * add a parameter for easily setting any custom slice thicknesses other than 70um.

-* learn how to use shaders and rework this code to run more efficiently, maybe as a point cloud...
-As it is it needs a large amount of RAM
+* add a function to create an increased detail image from the current 3D perspective.
+For this purpose render each slice 3D data individually at a higher subdivision modifier into an image from the same perspective, then combine all images into a new maximum projection.